ErikFaustmann/MCNCC/README.md

 - (optionally) If you don't want to run through the whole dataset (depending on your gpu, this can take a long time), you can create two additonal folders with subsets or download the subsets from this repository (*tracks_cropped_Subset* and *Subset* in datasets/FID-300) in the datasets/FID-300 folder.
 For example the first 50 track images and the corresponding reference images.

 - create a virtual environment for this project and install all the necessary packages.
-What you need to istall:
+What you need to install:

      + torch (go to https://pytorch.org/ and follow the guide)
      + tqdm